Skip to main content

 The University of Kentucky Office of Nationally Competitive Awards has announced that international studies junior Shauna Rust andforeign language and international economics junior Amaris Wade have been awarded theNational Security Education Program (NSEP) David L. Boren Scholarship for up to $20,000 toward the study of Russian and Chinese languages abroad.
 Rust and Wade are two of 165 undergraduate student award winners selected nationally from a pool of 820 applicants.

-Boren Scholarships, an initiative of the National Security Education Program, provide funding opportunities for U.S. undergraduate students to study
+Boren Scholarships, an initiative of the National Security Education Program, provide funding opportunities for U.S

 The following University of Kentucky students have been awarded U.S. Department of State Critical Language Scholarships (CLS) to study critical languages during the summer of 2016: